 On 6-month contracts, we will accept 50% of the contract amount at the start and 50% halfway.
 If the client no longer wishes to continue the contract at the halfway period, we would be open to ending the contract and cancelling the second instalment.
 Any payments made, however, are non-refundable.

-Currently, Gwynne Graphics offers all new clients a 10% discount on their first project with us.
-We also provide a 10% discount to loyal customers on every 5th job and any referrals they give us that turns into paid work.
+Currently, Gwynne Graphics offers all new clients a 5% discount on their first project with us.
+We also provide a 5% discount to customers on their next project, for any referrals they give us that turns into paid work.
 This is subject to change at any time and we reserve the right to withdraw our special offers without warning.

 As stated in the final sign-off section, Gwynne Graphics will not be held liable for any additional costs or legal proceedings due to negligence of checking content or imagery for a project at sign-off.
 It is down to a client to make sure that they ultimately proof check any work undertaken on their behalf.
 We are happy to assist in proofing items, copywriting and so forth but the ultimate check at sign-off is down to the client.

 If a client proceeds to add images to a website after sign-off, that is subject to copyright and has not been sourced properly or paid for, we cannot be held responsible or liable for legal implications.

 Gwynne Graphics only sources images from commercial use stock sites.
 No images will be taken from sources subject to copyright.
 If a client supplies an image which has not been sourced correctly and is subject to copyright, Gwynne Graphics will not be held responsible.
 We do our best to notify our clients of correct image sourcing and are happy to do it on their behalf but if a client chooses to supply images, then they are solely responsible for any consequences if those images are in fact subject to copyright and permission has not been sought.